git-abhishek/gsoc-2018/Abhishek Singh: Improve Test Coverage and Test Performance.md

   * Amazon (SDE Intern, 5 months)

 ### 4. Summer'18 Commitment
-  * Except for GSoc, I do not have any other engagements for the summer.
+  * Except for GSoC, I do not have any other engagements for the summer.
 I will be working fulltime (40 hrs/week) on this project.

 [wbs]: https://en.wikipedia.org/wiki/Work_breakdown_structure